Eagle 1968 Indy car-by-car histories

 Driven by: Jerry Grant and Sam Posey.
 First race: Indianapolis Motor Speedway (R5), 30 May 1968.
 Total of 12 recorded races.

 Dan Gurney's #48 Olsonite entry at the 1968 Indy 500 was a new 1968 Eagle fitted with the Gurney Weslake Ford 303 ci stock block V8 engine.
 This car was highly successful on road courses later in the year, Gurney winning at IRP, twice at Mosport and at Riverside.
 The car was sold to Marshall Robbins of Jim Robbins Co. for 1969 and crew chief Jim Spangler fitted a Ford turbo for Lee Roy Yarbrough to drive at the Indy 500.
 Robbins and Spangler brought the car back to the Speedway for 1970 for Yarbrough to drive.
 It was last seen with the Robbins team at Ontario in 1970.
 This was later identified by Carl Hungness as the car raced by Mike Mosley at the 1972 Indy 500, but when the car moved from Robbins to the AJ Watson/Leader Card team is unclear.
 Mosley crashed this car at the 1972 Indy 500, and was again injured.
 Photographs of the car at this race show several diagonal rows of rivets at the back of the tub on the left, indicating a major repair.
 This pattern of rivets then identifies the car in pictures at Ontario in 1972, at Ontario in 1973, and in the present day.
 After the 1972 Indy 500, Rick Muther used the team's other 1968 Eagle until Mosley again returned from his injuries in September, and this ex-Robbins car was ready for him to drive at the Ontario 500.
-One or other of the team's 1968 Eagles was raced by Mosley again at Trenton in early 1973, by Johnny Parsons Jr at Milwaukee and by Tom Sneva at Ontario, and as this can be identified as the ex-Robbins car in the latter race, it is assumed the same car was used in the other races.
-Retained by the Wilke family.
+The team's other 1968 Eagle was donated to the IMS Museum in January 1973, leaving this car to act as a backup to Leader Card Racer's new 1972/73 Eagles.
+It was raced by Mosley again at Trenton in early 1973, by Johnny Parsons Jr at Milwaukee and by Tom Sneva at Ontario.
+That was the last time it was seen on a racetrack, but in 1978 it was sitting in Jim Hurtubise's garage at the Indy 500 wearing #54 with its rear wing acting as a drinks table.
+By 1995, it had been restored to 1972 livery and was hanging in the roof of AJ Watson's shop.
+Since then, the car has been retained by the Wilke family.
 The car has been fully restored to its 1972 livery and ran at the Speedway in June 2015.
 Still with Chris Wilke in June 2021.

-Driven by: Dan Gurney, Lee Roy Yarbrough, Mike Mosley, Johnny Parsons Jr and Tom Sneva.
+Driven by: Dan Gurney, Lee Roy Yarbrough, Mike Mosley, Johnny Parsons Jr, Tom Sneva and Jim Hurtubise.
 First race: Indianapolis Motor Speedway (R5), 30 May 1968.
 Total of 15 recorded races.

 The #42 AAR entry for Denny Hulme at the 1968 Indy 500 with Olsonite backing and fitted with a 255ci Ford V8.
 Sold after Indy to Gordy Johncock's Gilmore-backed team and raced at the Mosport Park race in mid-June but crashed and "extensively damaged".
 It was reported that Johncock returned to Eagle for two new cars but it would appear that the original car was repaired.
 Used alongside Johncock's two or three Gerhardts in 1968, 1969 and 1970, winning road course events at Continental Divide and Brainerd in 1969.
 Last seen in Johncock's hands at IRP in July 1970.
 This car then went to Ray W Smith (Eaton, OH), who fitted it with a 206 ci turbocharged Chevrolet engine and entered it as the #70 Smith Speed Shop Special for Tom Bigelow (Whitewater, Wisc.) to drive at Indy in 1972, but Bigelow did not complete his rookie test.
 It was at Michigan in July, but Bill Puterbaugh did not qualify.
 Smith returned to sprint racing, and the Eagle is then unknown for some years until it was located and purchased by Roger Rager (Mound, MN), who had heard about changes to stock block rules for the 1979 Indy 500, and thought it could be competitive.
 He fitted a 355 ci Chevrolet engine and impressed many by getting the car over 181 mph during practice, but did not make a qualifying attempt.
 Later in the season he raced the car at Milwaukee in June, TWS in July, and Milwaukee again in August.
-Subsequent history unknown.
+At some point this car must have returned to AAR as it is now in the Gurney family's collection wearing the 405 chassis plate.
+It was restored as Dan Gurney #48 car, and is usually on display in the AAR museum but in 2011 it was on display at Art Center College of Design (Pasadena, CA), in 2017 it was was part of the Gurney Exhibition at the Petersen Museum in 2017, and in mid-2018 it was on display in the Lyon Air Museum in Santa Ana.

 Driven by: Dan Gurney, Denis Hulme, Gordon Johncock, Tom Bigelow, Bill Puterbaugh and Roger Rager.
 First race: Indianapolis Motor Speedway (R5), 30 May 1968.
 Total of 21 recorded races.